Silenced Perspectives: Freedom of Expression amidst the Israel-Palestine Conflict

 The discussion event will be held entirely in English.
 The event has an age limit of 18 years.

 Admission is free, but advance booking is required.
-Please register no later than 20.11.2024.
+Registration for the event has ended!

 Speakers